On uniqueness results for Dirichlet problems of elliptic systems without DeGiorgi-Nash-Moser regularity: The case p =/= 2

 \section{The case \texorpdfstring{$p\ne 2$}{p =/= 2}}

-Let us mention that the case when $p- 2$ is small could be treated similar to the case $p=2$ without the representation by layer potentials and assuming only G\aa{}rding's inequality \eqref{eq:Ga}.
-This would use a basic extension of Lemma~\ref{lem:L-1} and Lemma~\ref{lem:NTH}, taking into account that $\Le: \dot W^{1,p}(\ree) \to \dot W^{-1,p}(\ree)$ remains invertible fur such $p$ due to \u{S}ne{\u{\ii}}berg's lemma~\cite{Sn}.
+Let us mention that the case when $p- 2$ is small could be treated similarly to the case $p=2$ without the representation by layer potentials and assuming only G\aa{}rding's inequality \eqref{eq:Ga}.
+This would use a basic extension of Lemma~\ref{lem:L-1} and Lemma~\ref{lem:NTH}, taking into account that $\Le: \dot W^{1,p}(\ree) \to \dot W^{-1,p}(\ree)$ remains invertible for such $p$ due to \u{S}ne{\u{\ii}}berg's lemma~\cite{Sn}.
 But this does not apply when $p$ gets ``far'' from $2$.

 Henceforth, we assume \eqref{eq:accrassumption} and begin with a lemma analogous to Lemma~\ref{lem:NTH} in our range of $p$.

 \begin{lem} Let $\wt G \in C_{0}^\infty(\ree;\IC^m)$ be such that $\wt G=\div_{x}G^\sharp$ for some $G^\sharp \in C_{0}^\infty(\ree; \C^{nm})$.
 Set $\wt H:=(\Le^*) ^{-1}(\wt G)$, $G:=\partial_{t}\wt G$ and $H:=\partial_{t}\wt H$.
 Let $1<p<\infty$.